Peer review guide

 Definition

-For us, peer review is a broad term for a range of activities that involve students in the act of assessing and providing feedback on the work of their peers.
+For us, peer assessment is a broad term for a range of activities that include students in the act of evaluating and providing feedback on the work of their peers.

-It can be formative, where students give feedback on each other's work before a final product is submitted, or summative, where students use the assessment criteria to mark other students' submissions.
+It can be formative, where students give feedback on each other's work before a final product is submitted, or summative, where students use the assessment criteria to grade other students' submissions.

 Peer assessment is most often used with written work, but can also be used with presentations, performances, posters, videos and other types of work.
 It is also commonly used as a strategy for assessing group work and homework.